iscoe/ISC_AML_2018/src/defenses/README.md

 ### Submission Format

 In addition to your software implementation, a defense submission must contain a file "metadata.json" that informs the evaluation script how to run your code.
-In particular, it tells the script
+In particular, it tells the script:

 1. which Docker container to use with your code and
-2. what script in your submission to run in order to execute the evaluation (i.e. the "entry point").
+2. what toplevel script in your submission to run in order to execute the defense (i.e. the "entry point").

-Any publicly-available docker container (e.g. from the [Google Container Registry](https://cloud.google.com/container-registry/) or [DockerHub](https://hub.docker.com)) should be fine.
+For the Docker image, any publicly-available docker container (e.g. from the [Google Container Registry](https://cloud.google.com/container-registry/) or [DockerHub](https://hub.docker.com)) should be fine.
 Alternately, Neil has created a custom local image which is also available for your use (more on that below).
 The format of the "metadata.json" file is as follows:

 ```